English | Site Directory

 When encoded, this query becomes:

-Use the boxes below to encode or decode query strings:
+Use the tool below to encode or decode a query string:

 Language Syntax